phetsims/rosetta/doc/implementation-notes.md

 Implementation Notes for the PhET Translation Utility
 -----------------------------------------------------

-TODO: Add note about assuming that it is running on same machine as main PhET server.
-This is because it needs to be able to see the published sims.

-TODO: Add explanation of the two ways in which strings can be saved - in the DB for short term storage, and in the GitHub repo when submitted.

-TODO: Add terms - 'long term string storage', 'short term string storage', 'string set'

-TODO: Add info about debug flags debugRosettaSkipBuildRequest and debugRosettaSkipStringCommits.

 The term 'project name' is used throughout the code as a means to reference a simulation or common code library.
 This is essentially the repository name, but the term 'repository name' was avoided in case another VCS system is adopted at some point in the future.
 Examples of project names are 'build-an-atom' and 'energy-skate-park-basics' and